rumkin/typed-props/readme.md

 ## Checks and groups

-Currently there are several groups of checkers: existance, type and complex checks.
+Currently there are several groups of checkers: existence, type, exact, and complex checks.

 * Existance:
   * isRequired